-DJ Kim Lee, ‘The Asian Kim Kardashian,’ Showcases Curvaceous Physique In Revealing Strapless Dress
+DJ Kim Lee, 'The Asian Kim Kardashian,' Showcases Curvaceous Physique In Revealing Strapless Dress

 Kim Lee shared a stunning look with her 528,000 Instagram supporters in her latest social media share on Monday evening.
 The model and DJ — who is frequently compared to mega-celebrity Kim Kardashian, because of her look as well as her driven attitude — enthralled fans with an image from a photo shoot with the French fashion publication, L'Officiel.

-Kim wore an elegant, off-the-shoulder gown with a dramatic slit up one side of the skirt that revealed her bare thigh nearly to her hip.
+Kim wore an elegant, off-the-shoulder gown with a dramatic slit up one side of the skirt that revealed her bare thigh.
 The garment was made from supple, wine-colored satin and designed with strategically-placed tucks and pleats that accentuated the richness of the fabric, as well as her voluptuous figure.

 The top of the strapless dress exposed her decolletage and an ample portion of tempting cleavage.
-The bodice featured a section of draping material cut horizontally across the center of her bust, and connected to decorative dropped sleeves that lay against her upper arms.
+The bodice featured a section of draping material cut horizontally across the center of her bust, and connected to decoratively dropped sleeves that lay against her upper arms.

-Kim’s enviable hourglass shape was beautifully emphasized by the bias-cut of the skirt, and a row of wide pleats that began at the left side of her waist and ended several inches below, running diagonally across her the alluring swell of her hips.
+Kim's enviable hourglass shape was beautifully emphasized by the bias-cut of the skirt and a row of wide pleats that began at the left side of her waist and ended several inches below, running diagonally across her the alluring swell of her hips.

-The “Yo!
-MTV Raps” host also wore a pair of black, high-heeled shoes that comprised of single straps across her toes, and another encircling her ankles.
+The "Yo!
+MTV Raps" host also wore a pair of black, high-heeled shoes comprised of single straps across her toes, and another encircling her ankles.
 The scanty footwear showed off her bright crimson pedicure.

 Kim accessorized with minimal jewelry — only a few delicate pieces that enhanced her polished, glamorous appearance.
 Her long, black hair was parted off-center and styled in tight, tumbling curls that cascaded over one shoulder, nearly to her waist.